AriWiraSaputra/Day1_100-Days/README.md

     8. Days 8      Affirmation Generator    19.03.23        Today's focus is using all the skills you have learned so far: a.input and output. b. concatenation.
                                                             c. if statements. d. nested if statements
+    9. Days 9      Casting Spells on        20.03.23        These inequality symbols can be used to create more Your Code                                complex conditions in if statements, allowing you to make decisions based on multiple conditions.

     ------------------------------------------------------------------------------------------------------

     Table: On Progress 100 Days